CarloLucibello/GraphNeuralNetworks.jl/README.md

 ## Installation

-GraphNeuralNetworks.jl, GNNlib.jl and GNNGraphs.jl are a registered Julia packages.
-You can easily install a package, e.g. GraphNeuralNetworks.jl, through the package manager :
+GraphNeuralNetworks.jl, GNNlib.jl and GNNGraphs.jl are registered Julia packages.
+You can easily install any of them through the package manager :

 ```julia
 pkg> add GraphNeuralNetworks